tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ### Description

 Another straightforward way for estimating the amount of PWAs (however completely neglecting Web App Manifests) is to look for so-called [use counters](https://cs.chromium.org/chromium/src/third_party/blink/public/platform/web_feature.mojom) in the ```httparchive.pages.*``` tables.
-Particularly interesting is the ```ServiceWorkerControlledPage``` use counter, which, [according to Chrome engineer Matt Falkenhagen](https://groups.google.com/a/chromium.org/d/msg/blink-api-owners-discuss/uxwEuxCRfGA/_1VdL4_EBAAJ), *"is **counted** whenever a page is controlled by a service worker, which typically happens only on **subsequent loads**."*
+Particularly interesting is the ```ServiceWorkerControlledPage``` use counter, which, [according to Chrome engineer Matt Falkenhagen](https://groups.google.com/a/chromium.org/d/msg/blink-api-owners-discuss/uxwEuxCRfGA/_1VdL4_EBAAJ), *“is counted whenever a page is controlled by a service worker, which typically happens only on subsequent loads.”*

 ### Cons